-You will need an 802.11a/b/g or preferably an 802.11n/b/g compliant card.
+You will need an 802.11a/b/g/n/ac compliant card.
 When purchasing a wireless card, make sure the card is compliant or certified.
-Some wireless cards are 802.11a only, 802.11b only, 802.11g only, or 802.11n only and some cards are a combination of the standards.
-If at all possible, choose a card that supports a combination of the three latest standards of 80.11b/g/n.
+Some wireless cards are 802.11a only, 802.11b only, 802.11g only, 802.11n only, or 802.11ac only, and some cards are a combination of the standards.
+If at all possible, choose a card that supports a combination of the three latest standards of 80.11b/g/n/ac.
 A wireless card that supports all standards will work in all wireless locations on campus.
 In addition, make sure that you install the latest drivers for compatibility

 and to resolve any issues.
 Visit the manufacturer’s web site for information about obtaining the latest drivers.

 The Wi-Fi Alliance is a nonprofit international association that certifies wireless products based on the IEEE 802.11 standard.
 Visit their web site at www.wi-fi.org to find out if your wireless adapter has been certified.

 802.11 defines two types of network: infrastructure and ad hoc.
 An infrastructure type indicates that your wireless client will connect to the wired network via an access point.
 Ad Hoc, on the other hand, indicates a type of network where only wireless clients get to communicate among each other.
 You must use infrastructure in order to connect to the Nicholls wireless network.